 - Home Price: $401,727 median purchase price; $946 median monthly rent

-- Crime Rate: Safer than 98% of Minnesota cities
+- Crime Rate: Safer than 99% of Minneapolis neighborhoods

 - Perfect For: Singles, young professionals, families, retirees